 Where systems providers have bespoke links between them, and both Participants agree to exchange re-registration messages via these links, the messages may be transmitted in any format agreed between the systems providers as long as they achieve the relevant business intention.

-In all other cases where messages are sent outside a system they must comply with the ISO 20022 standard as reflected in the UKETRG guidance referred to in section 2.2.
+In all other cases where messages are sent outside a system they must comply with the ISO 20022 standard as reflected in the UK Electronic Transfers & ReRegistrations Group (UKETRG) and UKFMPG Conversions Group (Conversions Group) guidance referred to in section 2.2.

-Market practices and messaging standards have been prepared by the UK Electronic Transfers & ReRegistration Group (UKETRG) based on the ISO 20022 standard.
-Adoption of UKETRG standards is subject to periodic review and approval by TeX Members.
-The versions of UKETRG standards that apply to TeX Participants will be listed on the TeX website.
+Market practices and messaging standards have been prepared by the UKETRG and the Conversions Group based on the ISO 20022 standard.
+Adoption of these standards are subject to periodic review and approval by TeX Members.
+The versions of UKETRG and Conversions Group standards that apply to TeX Participants will be listed on the TeX website.

-Where there are any points of disagreement between this document and the UKETRG then this document takes precedence.
+Where there are any points of disagreement between this document and the UKETRG and Conversions Group market practices, then this document takes precedence.

 The use of Discovery Messages by an Initiating Participant is not mandatory but if a Discovery Message is received by a Non-Initiating Participant that Participant must respond in accordance with the Service Levels.